vivianchengg/unsw-meme/README.md

 ### 5.2.
 Running the server

-To run the server, you can run the following command from the root directory of your project:
+To run the server, you can run the following command from the root directory of your project (e.g. `/project-backend`):

 ```bash
 npm start